-4.1.2.3 Migratory Birds and Other Sensitive Non-migratory Species
+4.1.2.3 Migratory Birds and Other Sensitive Non-migratory Species nesting activities might occur.
+Mitigation in the form of avoidance and impact minimization would be required to reduce the impact to a level of less than significant.

 Project Construction Impacts